babyboomer53/Lesson-4/README.md

 Okay, I guess that's gonna have to be *it*.
 I'll close with the usual caveat, that this README is a work in progress, with a format that is constantly evolving.
 One of these days I'll do some research to find out whether there is an industry-standard layout.
+---
+Oops!
+I did it again!
+It's 10 PM! ☹️I found something in the code that I wanted to change.
+I couldn't resist!

+Also, I discovered that the emoji's I'm embedding in my markdown document are not surviving the conversion to PDF.